Effective Kennel Training Techniques: Helping Your Dog Adjust and Feel Secure

 Special Treats

 One of the quickest ways to build positive associations with kennels is to offer special treats within the kennel.
 Choose a particular treat that your dog will only receive while in the kennel.
-This way, they’ll quickly become excited to head to their dog kennels for their favorite treat.
+This way, they’ll quickly become excited to head to their dog kennels for their favourite treat.
 You could also try giving your dog an interactive treat puzzle.
 These types of treats are great for keeping your dog’s attention occupied, so they can spend longer time periods in the kennel without fussing.

 Meals